UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   go to */opt/ricgraph_venv*, type ``tar xf /opt/ricgraph-X.YY.tar.gz`` (X.YY
   is the version number you downloaded).
 You will get a directory */opt/ricgraph_venv/ricgraph-X.YY*.
-* Merge the Ricgraph you have extracted with *tar* with the virtual environment: in */opt/ricgraph_venv*, type:
+* Merge the Ricgraph you have extracted with *tar* with the virtual environment, and do some cleanup: in */opt/ricgraph_venv*, type:
   ```
   mv ricgraph-X.YY/* /opt/ricgraph_venv
   rm -r /opt/ricgraph_venv/ricgraph-X.YY
+  rm /opt/ricgraph-X.YY.tar.gz
   ```
 * Activate the Python virtual environment: in */opt/ricgraph_venv*, type